vibeus/vibe-website/content/blog/what-you-need-to-know-about-synchronous-and-asynchronous-communication/index.md

 ---

-## Synchronous Communication vs. Asynchronous Communication
+## Synchronous communication vs. asynchronous communication

 You might not realize it, but your workplace communication strategies fall into two main categories.
 No, those categories aren’t “meetings” and “email,” though some days it might feel that way.
 We’re talking about synchronous communication vs. asynchronous communication.